-Casino Gambling, Poker and Sports Betting in the USAUpdated in March 2019
+Casino Gambling, Poker and Race and Sports Books

 Online gambling exists since more than 20 years.
-The government of the United States of America respectively the governments of its 50 states have done almost nothing yet about a regulation.
+The government of the United States of America respectively the governments of its 50 states have done almost nothing yet about a regulation since.

 The following article was written in November 2014